tinymce/tinymce-docs/enterprise/server/configure.md

 ### `spelling` (optional)

-The Spelling service has three configurable settings:
+The Spelling service has these configurable settings:

 - `hunspell-dictionaries-path`
 - `custom-dictionaries-path`